alexvieirasj/alexvieirasj/README.md

 ---

 ## Hi 👋
-I'm Alex Vieira, I work as a web developer 👨‍💻 and actually I'm doing a Bootcamp LaunchBase course by Rocketseat.
+I'm Alex Vieira, I work as a web developer 👨‍💻 and actually I'm doing a Bootcamp LaunchBase course by Rocketseat and JavaScript Completo ES6 by Origamid.

 ## 🧐 About Me
 - 🔭 I'm currently learning Node.js, SQLite3 and Nunjucks